User-generated content strategies: why customers are your best marketers

 Unboxing videos

 The difference from traditional marketing?
 UGC doesn't feel like advertising.
-It is real feedback from real people, which exponentially increases credibility.
+It's genuine feedback from real people, which exponentially increases credibility.

 Why user-generated content is so powerful